 Do engage with the people you apply to.
 If you followed my above tips, you’d know by now what they expect from you as a house sitter.
 You have read the profile and their house listing.
 Use this information to tell why you’re the best candidate for their housesitting job.
 Say something nice about the animals.
 Explain why the animals or the home appeals to you and why you’d like to take care of them.

-5 things to avoid when you want the best house sitting jobs
+5 things to avoid when you want to get a house sitting job

 It’s super easy to see a cute dog or fluffy cat, living in a beach condo at the Bahamas.
 You only need 1 split second to decide to apply and you start sending the owners a message right away.
 It’s nice to get spontaneous messages as a house owner, but make sure to avoid following things if you want to get a house sitting job.

 Don’t start your application for your first housesitting job with a request.
 I was just amazed why random strangers would send me a message like this: